JeroenGar/jagua-rs/README.md

 ## Contents

 ### Jagua-rs
-The **[`jagua-rs`](jagua-rs)** crate contains everything necessary to solve 2D irregular cutting and packing problems without the combinatorial decision-making (i.e. which items to place where).
-It has all necessary entities and components to provide a dynamic model of a 2D irregular C&P instance in addition to a collision detection engine to check the feasibility of a placement.
+The **[`jagua-rs`](jagua-rs)** crate contains everything necessary to solve 2D irregular cutting and packing problems except the combinatorial aspect (i.e. deciding which items to place where).
+It has all necessary entities and components to model a 2D irregular C&P instance in addition to a collision detection engine to check the feasibility of a placement.

 ## LBF
 The **[`lbf`](lbf)** crate contains a reference implementation of an optimization algorithm using `jagua-rs`.